 - Are there suspicious links or attachments?
 For instance, does the email contain a .exe attachment?

 Spearphishing attacks that attackers use to target individuals rather than companies are more difficult to detect but these same techniques apply.

 2. Teach Good Password Security

 When teaching cybersecurity to your employees, password security is vital.
 The most common passwords still include easy to crack examples like “abc123”.

 Your employees should use passwords that contain numbers and special symbols.
 You could also opt for passwords that are combinations of several words, which may be easier to remember.

 Changing passwords regularly is also an important part of cybersecurity best practices.
 You should mandate employees to change their passwords every 1-3 months.
 Keeping the same password for too long can make hacking your system easier for attackers.

 3. Use Multi-Factor Authentication

-As an addendum to good password security, you should also be using multi-factor authentication (MFA).
+As an addendum to good password security, cybersecurity best practices mean you should also be using multi-factor authentication (MFA).
 You may be familiar with this if you use it to access your email or social media.
 On these platforms, the company will text you an access code that you need to type in along with your password.